dmidlo/weblog/Content/BookStudies/aditya_bhargava_-_grokking_algorithms_2016_Inspection.md

 ## Critical Concepts

 ---

 ## Crucial Quotes and Cites from the Book

 ---

 ## Important Citations

 ---

 ## Other Works from the Author

 ---

 ## Related Works

 ---

 ## Inventory of Things-Already-Known

 ---

-## Random Trashbin of related & unrelated ideas, concepts, & distracted thoughts.
+## Random Trash-bin of related & unrelated ideas, concepts, & distracted thoughts.